Best Of16 min read

 • Dedicated P2P-optimized servers

-• Secure Core (double VPN routing through Switzerland, Iceland, or Sweden)
+• Secure Core (double VPN through Switzerland, Iceland, or Sweden)

 • WireGuard and OpenVPN support